semgrep/semgrep-docs/docs/semgrep-code/findings.md

 :::

 :::tip
 You can also reopen a finding that was previously ignored.
-To do so, in step 2. of the procedure above, use `/semgrep open`.
+To do so, in step 2. of the preceding procedure, use `/semgrep open`.
 For `/semgrep open` the reason field is optional.
 :::

 <!--